rackerlabs/design-system/_component_design/choice-tiles.md

 ### Group-select error

-If there is an error on the entire group, place the message above the group rather than changing the state of each item.
+If there is an error on the entire group, locate the message above the group.
+Do not change the state of each choice tile.

 {% endcolumn %}